MisterFixx/sxcu-docs/swagger/components/description.md

 # Introduction
 You've found the sxcu.net API documentation!
 These pages are dedicated to showing you all the ways that you can use sxcu.net to make cool stuff.
-All of our [documentation is on GitHub](https://github.com/MisterFixx/sxcu-docs), so feel free to submuit corrections and improvements!
+All of our [documentation is on GitHub](https://github.com/MisterFixx/sxcu-docs), so feel free to submit corrections and improvements!

 ## Bugs
 If you believe you're experiencing a bug with our API or want to report incorrect documentation, open an issue on our [issue tracker](https://github.com/MisterFixx/sxcu-docs/issues).